cgabriel5/nodecliac/README.md

 #### Command Chains

-- Your program's commands/subcommands should be thought of as a chain that reads from left to right.
+- Commands/subcommands should seen as chains which read from left to right.
-- It starts with your CLI program's name, is followed by any commands/subcommands, and is dot (`.`) delimited.
+- They start with your CLI program's name, followed by any commands/subcommands, and are dot (`.`) delimited.
 - If a subcommand happens to use a dot then simply escape the dot.
   - Non escaped dots will be used as delimiters.
 - No amount of indentation can precede a command chain.

-Say your app's CLI program name is `mycliprogram` and it has 2 commands `install` and `uninstall`.
-Your `mycliprogram.acmap` file will look like:
+**Example**: Say the CLI program `mycliprogram` has two commands `install` and `uninstall`.
+It's `.acmap` file will be:

 ```acmap
 mycliprogram.install